Busy Season and Slow Season in tattoos

 Clients spend money on gifts, travel, and other personal consumption rather than tattoos.
 In addition, many are outside, which makes the number of customers drop considerably.

-For these reasons and a few more, we decided to give you some tips to get you through these moments in creative and highly productive ways.
+For these reasons and a few more, we decided to give you some tips to get you through these moments in a more creative and productive way.

-Like all businesses, each item finds its demands and needs, for which times with very high sales peaks and when demand is lower can be defined.
+As in all businesses, each industry has its own demands and needs, which define periods with very high sales peaks and times when demand is lower.

-In tattoos, several of the reasons these differences occur are due to the seasons of the year and climate change.
+In tattooing, several of the reasons for these differences are due to the seasons of the year.

-Although it may not seem like it, the weather directly affects the work of tattoo artists, being able to define seasons with greater or lesser demand.
+Although it may not seem like it, the weather directly affects the work of tattoo artists, causing more or less demand due to weather conditions.

 In summer, the high temperatures and the greater exposure to the sun can be detrimental to a freshly made tattoo.

-In addition, as we said at the beginning, during holiday times, customers prefer to invest their money in other matters such as recreational outings and trips.
+Moreover, during vacation periods, customers prefer to invest their money in other matters such as recreational outings and trips.

-For this reason, as we mentioned, here are Reasons to tattoo in winter, many tattoo artists and clients prefer cold weather for tattooing.
+For this reason, as we mentioned here Reasons to tattoo in winter, many tattoo artists and clients prefer cold weather for tattooing.

 First, we must mention that there are regions, such as the tropics, where high temperatures do not cease during the year, which questions the previous theory.